In Chinese, zhi means wisdom and intelligence,

 of their aspects.

-Zhineng Qigong is a complete integrated system to liberate human energy in all dimensions, ultimately opening one's heart to the awakening of objective conscience.
+Zhineng Qigong is a complete integrated system developed to liberate human energy in all dimensions, ultimately opening one's heart to the awakening of objective conscience.
 It also provides an effective path to take charge of one's physical health and empower healthy living.
-Zhineng Qigong finds its roots in the 7000 year old tradition of folk, shamanic, buddhist, taoist and confucianist traditions - integrating them into a whole with the latest understanding of physiology, psycology and medicine.
+Zhineng Qigong finds its roots in the 7000 year old tradition of folk, shamanic, buddhist, taoist and confucianist traditions - integrating them into a whole with the latest understanding of physiology, psychology and medicine.

 Through posture, movement, breath and mental focus, Zhineng Qigong offers a methodology to rediscover the inner medicine - qi, the vital and healing resource within us - and to magnify the exchange between ourselves and nature, enabling us to become harmoniously connected with the infinite creative power of the universe that ultimately is the origin of love, compassion, and the source of all healing.